Ghislaine Maxwell to appear before US Congress in Epstein investigation

 Lawyers for the British former socialite have indicated she plans to invoke her Fifth Amendment right against self-incrimination.

-Ghislaine Maxwell, the former girlfriend of billionaire paedophile financier Jeffrey Epstein, will appear before a US congressional committee next month.
+Ghislaine Maxwell, the former girlfriend of billionaire paedophile financier Jeffrey Epstein, will appear before a US congressional committee next month, although her lawyers said she would not testify.

 The British former socialite, who is serving a 20-year federal prison sentence for sex trafficking, is scheduled to appear virtually before the House Oversight and Government Reform Committee on February 9.